luyukang/DCTNet/README.md

 1. Download the pre_trained ResNet34 [backbone](https://download.pytorch.org/models/resnet34-333f7ec4.pth) to './model/resnet/pre_train/'.
 2. Download the train dataset (containing DAVIS16, DAVSOD, FBMS and DUTS-TR) from [Baidu Driver](https://pan.baidu.com/s/1mVtAWJS0eC690nPXav2lwg) (PSW: 7yer) and save it at './dataset/train/*'.
 3. Following instructions of [RAFT](https://github.com/princeton-vl/RAFT) to prepare the optical flow and instructions of [DPT](https://github.com/isl-org/DPT) to prepare the synthetic depth map.(Both optical flow map and synthetic depth map are also available from our dataset link)
-4. Download pre_trained RGB, depth and flow stream models from [Baidu Driver](https://pan.baidu.com/s/1HptTP81LXANJ9W0Lu3XCQA) (PSW: 8lux) to './checkpoints/'.
+4. Download the pre_trained RGB, depth and flow stream models from [Baidu Driver](https://pan.baidu.com/s/1HptTP81LXANJ9W0Lu3XCQA) (PSW: 8lux) to './checkpoints/'.
 5. The training of entire DCTNet is implemented on two NVIDIA TiTAN X GPUs.
    - run `CUDA_VISIBLE_DEVICES=0,1 python -m torch.distributed.launch --nproc_per_node=2 train.py` in terminal

 #### (PS: For pretraining different streams)
-   - The pretrain codes of different streams can be derived from `train.py`.
-We provided `pretrain_depth.py` and it can also be modified for pretraining other two streams.
-What's more, for RGB/spatial stream, we additional use DUTS-TR for pretraining.
+   - The pretraining code of different streams can be derived from `train.py`.
+We provide `pretrain_depth.py` and it can also be modified for pretraining the other two streams.
+What is more, for RGB/spatial stream, we additionally use DUTS-TR for pretraining.

 ### Testing

 1. Download the test data (containing DAVIS16, DAVSOD, FBMS, SegTrack-V2, VOS) from [Baidu Driver](https://pan.baidu.com/s/1u1qOWkv5WbovwWKogXwZQw) (PSW: 8uh3) and save it at './dataset/test/*'

-2. Download trained model from [Baidu Driver](https://pan.baidu.com/s/1Z8Sut8bOGOwbUBf0Tmhm4w) (PSW: lze1) and modify the  `model_path` to its saving path in the `test.py`.
+2. Download the trained model from [Baidu Driver](https://pan.baidu.com/s/1Z8Sut8bOGOwbUBf0Tmhm4w) (PSW: lze1) and modify the  `model_path` to its saving path in the `test.py`.

-3. Run `python test.py` in terminal
+3. Run `python test.py` in the terminal.

-We also provide versions with different training set of video dataset, including DAVIS + FBMS, DAVIS + DAVSOD.
+In addition to the one reported in the paper, we also provide different versions with two more dataset-combos, including DAVIS + FBMS, and DAVIS + DAVSOD.

 ### DAVIS + FBMS

-Models with "*" are traditional methods, MGAN and FSNet are trained and finetuned on the DAVIS and FBMS.
-The comparison result is below.
+Models with "*" are traditional methods, MGAN and FSNet are trained and finetuned on DAVIS and FBMS.
+The comparison results are below.
 Download the trained model from [Baidu Driver](https://pan.baidu.com/s/12h5M639V59eLLEkJ3FcMFA) (PSW: l3q2)

 | Datasets    | Metrics   | MSTM* | STBP* | SFLR* | SCOM* | MGAN      | FSNet | Ours      |
 | ----------- | :-------- | ----- | ----- | ----- | ----- | --------- | ----- | --------- |